Naumburg: History

 Before the Moritzburg castle was built in nearby Zeitz, the city castle in Naumburg served as the residence of this line.
 This period came to an end with the death of the last Protestant representative of the Saxe-Zeitz line in the year 1718.
 The Naumburg district reverted to the Dukes of Saxony in Dresden and became fully integrated into Albertine Saxony.
 However, it remained until 1815 the seat of its own administrative authority (Consistory of the district of Naumburg-Zeitz).
 After the Congress of Vienna in 1815, Naumburg was ceded to the Kingdom of Prussia, becoming part of the Province of Saxony.
 It gained control over the cathedral and its close in 1832.

 In 1846 the city was connected to the rail line from Halle to Erfurt, in 1889 to Artern and eventually in 1900 to Teuchern.
 On 15 September 1892 a steam tramway opened in Naumburg.
 From 2 January 1907 the Naumburg tramway was electrified.

 Although industry was only weakly developed, a socialist club was founded in 1848.
 During the 1920 Kapp Putsch five workers were killed.
 The establishment of the local Communist Party followed in December 1920.
+From 1933-1945, Jewish residents of Naumberg were systematically rounded up and killed.
+There is a memorial plaques displaying their names.

 Under the German Democratic Republic Naumburg was a centre of mechanical engineering, pharmaceuticals, metal-working and footwear manufacture.
 It was also a garrison town for the Soviet Air Force.
 Unofficial estimates are that the number of Soviet military personnel approximately equalled that of the local population.
 The fall of communism in 1989 was accompanied by demonstrations and gatherings in the churches of the city.